regisftm/owasp-toronto/demo/06-calico-metrics.md

 EOF
 ```

 Browse to http://<control-plane_public_ip>:9090 and you should be able to see the Prometheus dashboard.
-Type `felix_active_local_endpoints` in the Expression input textbox then hit the execute button.
-Console table should be populated with all your nodes and quantity of endpoints in each of them.
+Type `felix_active_local_endpoints` in the Expression input textbox, then hit the execute button.
+The console table should be populated with all your nodes and the quantity of endpoints in each of them.

-> **NOTE** : A list of Felix metrics can be [found at this link](https://docs.tigera.io/calico/latest/reference/felix/prometheus).
+> **Note** : A list of Felix metrics can be [found at this link](https://docs.tigera.io/calico/latest/reference/felix/prometheus).
 Similar lists can be found for kube-controllers and Typha.

-Push the `Add Graph` button, You should be able to see the metric plotted on a Graph.
+Push the `Add Graph` button.
+You should be able to see the metric plotted on a Graph.

-Now you can install and configure Graphana to vizualise the Calico statistics.
+Now you can install and configure Graphana to visualise the Calico statistics.

 ---